xuechongliu/blog/source/_posts/2013-01-01-where-to-read-my-latest-updates-dot-dot-dot.markdown

 <strong>So what does this mean for this blog?</strong>

-It means that I will be doing more writing in the future at [http://blog.coinabse.com](http://blog.coinbase.com) - so you should subscribe there if you'd like to keep getting updates.
+It means that I will be doing most of my writing in the future at [http://blog.coinabse.com](http://blog.coinbase.com) - so you should subscribe there if you'd like to keep getting updates.

 Thank you for a wonderful 2012 (it has definitely been the most exciting year in my life to date) and I'm looking forward to an even more exciting 2013!